sample noodle games activities

 All students will collect a demi-noodle then find a partner.
 The teacher will have the partners find an open space in the gym where they will stand one step apart.
 Each partner will place their noodles on the floor like a tower with their hand on top.
 When the activity begins, they will say “go” and let go of their noodle and attempt to catch their partner’s noodle before it falls to the ground.
 If successful, they will each take a step further apart and try it again.
 If they are unsuccessful, they may try again from the same distance.
 The game continues until the warm-up is over.

 For this tag game, the instructor will choose 4 – 6 participants to be a “hornet”.
 Each “hornet” will have a stinger (a noodle piece).
 The “hornets” will attempt to tag others using their stinger.
-Once the “hornet” tags another person, they lose their stinger (just like a real hornet).
+Once the “hornet” tags another person, they will drop their stinger (this allows other players to become a tagger).
 The person tagged must leave the playing area and perform a fitness activity designated by the instructor.
 When the task is complete, they may re-enter the game.
 Once the stinger is dropped, any player not tagged may pick it up and then becomes the new “hornet”.

 Background: Students must have a basic understanding of how and why the body circulates blood through the body.
 Students will be able to provide the definitions for the following components of the cardiovascular system; veins, arteries, oxygen, carbon dioxide, lungs, and heart.